Arnold Schwarzenegger: Height

 Schwarzenegger's official height of 6 ft 2 in has been brought into question by several articles.
 During his bodybuilding days in the late 1960s, it was claimed that he measured 6 ft 1.5 in.
 However, in 1988, both the Daily Mail and Time Out magazine mentioned that Schwarzenegger appeared noticeably shorter.
-Prior to running for governor, Schwarzenegger's height was once again questioned in an article by the Chicago Reader.
+Prior to his running for governor, Schwarzenegger's height was once again questioned, in an article by the Chicago Reader.
 As governor, Schwarzenegger engaged in a light-hearted exchange with Assemblyman Herb Wesson over their heights.
 At one point, Wesson made an unsuccessful attempt to, in his own words, "settle this once and for all and find out how tall he is" by using a tailor's tape measure on the Governor.
 Schwarzenegger retaliated by placing a pillow stitched with the words "Need a lift?" on the 5 ft 5 in Wesson's chair before a negotiating session in his office.
 Democrat Bob Mulholland also claimed Schwarzenegger was 5 ft 10 in and that he wore risers in his boots.
 In 1999, Men's Health magazine stated his height was 5 ft 10 in.